youyanggu/covid19_projections/path-to-herd-immunity.md

 # Path to ~~Herd Immunity~~ Normality : 2021 Outlook of COVID-19 in the US
 By: [Youyang Gu](https://youyanggu.com)
-<br>Last Updated: February 23, 2021 (*First posted December 9, 2020; CDC plots updated daily)*
+<br>Last Updated: February 24, 2021 (*First posted December 9, 2020; CDC plots updated daily)*

 With the availability of the COVID-19 vaccine, we present our best estimate of the path to COVID-19 herd immunity / normality in the United States.
 Immunity against the SARS-CoV-2 virus comes from two sources: vaccination and natural infection.
 On this page, we provide the latest COVID-19 vaccine projections and current vaccination progress.

+**February 24 Update:** See our [latest thoughts](https://twitter.com/youyanggu/status/1364274753851305984) on when to expect a return to normal.

 **February 21 Update:** There appears to be a methodology change for how the CDC reports vaccinations.
 Some clarifications [via Bloomberg](https://www.bloomberg.com/news/live-blog/2021-01-21/methodology-and-analysis-for-the-covid-19-vaccine-tracker#60319089B2240006).

-**February 11 Update:** We changed the page title from "Path to Herd Immunity" to "Path to Normality".
-Our modeling suggests that it is increasingly unlikely that we will reach theoretical herd immunity in 2021.
-See [our latest thoughts](https://twitter.com/youyanggu/status/1359941463757516802) on why the recent attention to herd immunity is overblown, and why we should shift our focus away towards normality instead.
 [Older updates](#updates)
 {% include_relative vaccination-last-updated.md %}
 {% include iframe_vaccination.html %}
 *Note:* Our infections estimates include all new infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
 As of January 2021, we estimate the true number of infected individuals in the US to be roughly 2-4x higher than the reported cases (25-50% detection rate).
 See our writeup, [Estimating True Infections](/estimating-true-infections-revisited), for a more detailed look into this subject.